shoppad/mesa-templates/recharge/order/send-renewal-to-google-analytics/README.md

 ### Insert snippet for analytics to be added to checkouts in recharge

-Add this snippet to cart.json, inside the `<form>` tag, to capture the GA client ID on checkout
+Add this snippet to cart.liquid, inside the `<form>` tag, to capture the GA client ID on checkout
 ```
   <!-- Mesa by ShopPad - BEGIN GA client ID snippet -->
   <input id="cid" type="hidden" name="attributes[cid]" />